 “You can buy a refurbished oxygen concentrator online for as little as 300 dollars, but I suggest looking up an oxygen concentrator repair shop in your area and inquire about buying a new or refurbished oxygen concentrator.
 You’ll notice that many places require a doctor’s prescription for new oxygen concentrators, but not refurbished ones.
 This is because refurbished machines are considered as replacement parts and do not require a prescription.
 In any case, get one that puts out at least 5 liters per minute.
 My friend Andy Champagne from O2CRS, a local shop in Las Vegas, is very knowledgeable and has reasonably priced units.
 Mention this article and he’ll give you a 5% discount.”

 So, let’s say you’ve got your oxygen concentrator.
 Often the oxygen port will be on the top of the machine.
 A hypoxic port is inside in the machine.
 Here’s what the average oxygen concentrator looks like:

 Figure 1.
 A typical oxygen concentrator.
 There is a dial for adjusting the flow of oxygen and the port is located on the upper right of the machine.

 Simple math tells you that you will run out of oxygen pretty quickly without a large reservoir.
 Breathing normally, you inspire about a half a liter per breath, and this increases significantly during exercise.
-This is the reason for those super big bags from companies like the LiveO2 system.
+This is the reason for those high-capacity reservoirs from companies like LiveO2.
 I have found that at least 100 to 200-liter reservoir is needed for most 30-60 minute exercise with oxygen therapy (EWOT) sessions.
 The LiveO2 Adaptive Contrast System reservoir is 600 liters.